Engineering Management, Systems and Technology

 IET 316.
 Quantitative Analysis.
 3 Hours

 Introduction of the mathematical techniques used to support decision making and managerial analysis.
-Probability theory, decision theory, linear programming, queuing theory, matrix algebra, differential and integral calculus, and differential equations.
+Calculus based probability and statistics theory, decision theory, linear programming, and queuing theory.

 IET 317.
 Industrial Economic & Financial Analysis.
 3 Hours